MaxHsieh0615/pigs-with-money/README.md

 # Project 3: Piggy Business

-UC Berkeley project, created for parents to use with children to track tasks and rewards.
+UC Berkeley project

 ## What is this?

-MVC design application, RESTful, MERN stack
+It is a web app created for parents to use with children to track tasks and rewards.
+Parents are able to create their own accounts then log in to create a to-do list with virtual coins as a reward system for their kid(s).
+Once the tasks are done, parents can redeem the virtual coins that the kid earned from completing the task to get real life reward such as ice cream.

 ## Setup Instructions

 1. Clone Repo
-1. Run npm i
+2. Run npm i
-1. Copy contents of config.template and save as .env
-    1. Update db passwords

 ### Technologies